 How to develop a Flexible module

-You should meet with your course team to review learning and teaching across the course as a whole and determine those teaching types which will take place on-campus and those that will be delivered online.
+It is imperative that you meet with your course team to review learning and teaching across the course as a whole and determine those teaching types which will take place on-campus and those that will be delivered online.

-- Attend a one-hour module development workshop
+- Attend module development workshop

 - Submit exemplar content